 Pursuant to Article 152 of the Insolvency Law, accrual of interest under Senior Non-Preferred Notes shall be suspended from the date of declaration of the insolvency of the Issuer.
-Claims of holders of Senior Non-Preferred Notes in respect of interest accrued but unpaid as of the commencement of any insolvency procedure of the Issuer shall constitute subordinated claims against the Issuer ranking in accordance with the provisions of Article 281.1.3° of the

-Insolvency Law (including without limitation, junior to claims on account of principal in respect of contractually subordinated obligations of the Issuer other than claims under Tier 2 Instruments or Additional Tier 1 Instruments).
+Claims of holders of Senior Non-Preferred Notes in respect of interest accrued but unpaid as of the commencement of any insolvency procedure of the Issuer shall constitute subordinated obligations (créditos subordinados) of the Issuer ranking in accordance with the provisions of Article 281.1.3° of the Insolvency Law (including without limitation, junior to payment obligations on account of principal in respect of contractually subordinated obligations of the Issuer other than obligations under Tier 2 Instruments or Additional Tier 1 Instruments).